wookie41/neat/worklog.md

 - create a helper function for binding mesh vertex attributes
 - non-uniform scale support for normal matrix
 - add an option to initialize an image with color and make the default texture white
+- renderer config hot reload

 INPROGRESS
+- try to use the existing code to render a shadow map for the sun light

 DONE:
 - add per frame data